• Skip to primary navigation

 JUMP TO RECIPE PIN RECIPE

-This addictive Chocolate Porridge is made with 4 simple wholesome ingredients.
+This addictive 15-minute Chocolate Porridge is crafted with 4 simple, wholesome ingredients for a breakfast that feels like dessert but fuels like a superfood.
 It's deliciously chocolatey - yet contains no refined sugar.
-The perfect kids breakfast, you can have this on the table in under 15 minutes.
-You can also make this Chocolate Porridge gluten and dairy free so everyone can enjoy it!
+You can also make this Chocolate Oatmeal gluten and dairy free so everyone can enjoy it!

 Why readers love this Chocolate Oatmeal